Bunlong/react-papaparse/README.md

 Latest version 3.18.1 (2021-11-07):

-  * Fix issue: when component is unmounted immediately after file load in CSVReader
+  * Fix a bug when component is unmounted immediately after file load in CSVReader

 Details changes for each release are documented in the [CHANGELOG.md](https://github.com/Bunlong/react-papaparse/blob/master/CHANGELOG.md).